 Frozen corn has got to be right up there with frozen peas for ease of dehydrating!
 There's no excuse for not dehydrating these fantastic vegetables...

-Frozen off-the-cob corn is a great source of vitamin A, followed by Choline, vitamin C, and Niacin.
+Frozen off-the-cob corn is a substantial source of vitamin A, followed by Choline, vitamin C, and Niacin.
 There are trace amounts of vitamin E, Thiamine, Riboflavin, Pantothenic Acid, and Folate.

 In the mineral department, frozen corn is a good source of Potassium, Phosphorus, Magnesium, followed by Calcium, and Iron.
 There are trace amounts of Zinc Manganese, Copper, and Fluoride.